vinhyenvodoi98/1inchHunt/packages/client/src/pages/mission/README.md

 # Mission System

-This directory contains the mission system for the HashHunt game, organized into different mission types with increasing complexity.
+This directory contains the mission system for the 1inchHunt game, organized into different mission types with increasing complexity.

 ## Mission Structure